 Neither ETUDE scholars nor equity partners claim to be experts in any topic around diversity, equity, and inclusion, and the EP Program does not certify anyone as such.
 The equity partners designation recognizes that you’ve chosen to be a part of this important conversation and set aside time to engage in (often challenging) dialogues with your colleagues.
 By purposefully focusing on the learning and working environments within Berklee, equity partners show their commitment to working together to make Berklee a safe place for all to learn, work, and play.

 - want to learn more from and about their colleagues and students;

-- are open to examining their teaching practices; and
+- are open to examining their teaching and working practices; and

 - are willing to make themselves known as agents of support and encouragement.